jonas1ara/73/Problems/Matrix/Word-Search/README.md

 # Word Search:

-This directory contains implementations of the "Word Search" problem in the C++ and C# languages.
-Each implementation uses DFS backtracking on the board with temporal complexity `O(m·n·4^k)` where `k` is the word length.
+This directory contains an implementation of the "Word Search" problem in C#.
+The implementation uses DFS backtracking on the board with temporal complexity `O(m·n·4^k)` where `k` is the word length.

 ## Problem description